openshift/installer/docs/user/openstack/README.md

 ### Running a Deployment

-The following instructions are for how to run a default cluster.
-If your want to customize your install, see the [customizing docs](customization.md).
+To run the installer, you have the option of using the interactive wizard, or providing your own `install-config.yaml` file for it.
+The wizard is the easier way to run the installer, but passing your own `install-config.yaml` enables you to use more fine grained customizations.
+If you are going to create your own `install-config.yaml`, read through the available [OpenStack customizations](customization.md).
 For information on running the installer with Kuryr, see the [Kuryr docs](kuryr.md).

 ```sh
 ./openshift-install create cluster --dir ostest